doganulus/reelay-codegen/README.md

         }
     df = pd.DataFrame(data=d)

-Similar to pandas' arithmetic expression functionality over data frames, we would like evaluate regular expression such as
+Similar to pandas' arithmetic expression functionality over data frames, we would like evaluate regular expressions such as

     expression = 'p1;p2;p1'

-which species a pattern of `p1`, `p2`, `p1` holds sequentially.
+which specifies a pattern of `p1`, `p2`, and `p1` hold sequentially.
 The operator `;` denotes concatenation.
 All other regular operators described above are supported.

-We evaluate this expression over a data frame as follows:
+We evaluate this expression over the data frame `df` as follows:

     df = regexp.eval(df, expression)